Skip to content

 Your first match

 The single entry point for matching is valentine_match.
-It takes an iterable of DataFrames and a matcher instance, and returns a MatcherResults mapping — see the Matcher results guide for everything you can do with it.
+It takes an iterable of DataFrames (pandas or Polars) and a matcher instance, and returns a MatcherResults mapping — see the Matcher results guide for everything you can do with it.

 import pandas as pd